 The Water Resources Development Act of 1996 (WRDA 1996) authorized the implementation of the CIMP described in Volume 2 (Appendix A) of the preliminary draft 1995 Evaluation Report, as recommended by the District Engineer for the New Orleans District (1995 Report).
 At the time of the enactment of WRDA 1996, the 1995 Report had yet to undergo full review within USACE.
 The 1997 Evaluation Report, as approved by the Chief of Engineers, recommended the construction of the locally preferred plan, a deep draft lock in the vicinity of the existing lock, with dimensions of 1200ft.L x 110ft.W x -36ft. deep NAVD88, with all costs of the deep draft increment (those costs in excess of the costs allocated to the construction of the shallow draft NED plan) being borne by the Port of New Orleans.
 In approving the 1997 Evaluation Report, the Chief of Engineers also, within his discretionary authority, approved changes to the CIMP, as initially authorized in WRDA 1996.
 The 2000 Supplemental Evaluation Report, approved by the Assistant Secretary of the Army for Civil Works (ASA(CW)), determined that a federal interest existed in the implementation of the deep draft increment (the former locally preferred increment) and established the cost-sharing requirements for the Authorized Project, which was a composite of the deep draft increment and the NED Plan (the shallow draft increment).
+In WRDA 2007, Congress authorized the development of a Traffic Mitigation Program.
+(TMP).
+In 2017, the New Orleans District released a draft integrated reevaluation report and supplemental environmental impact statement, identifying a shallow draft lock as the tentatively selected plan.

-A traffic study was conducted in 2023 to analyze potential impacts to surrounding communities which have informed proposed mitigation strategies and are addressed in the new TMP.
+A traffic study was conducted in 2023 to analyze potential impacts to surrounding communities which have informed proposed mitigation strategies and are addressed in the new TMP, Appendix E.